xn-intenton-z2a/xn--intenton-z2a.com/README.md

 ## Pronunciation

-:intentïon.
+intentïon.
 Pronunciation: /ɪnˈtɛnʃən/.
 The diaeresis?
 It's a style thing (and .com was available for 13 bucks); you are invited to pronounce your intentïon as you please.

 # Glossary